covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/API Reference/Assemblies/ArticlePropertyList/Properties/ARTICLE_END_VALUE_OF_THE_DYNAMIC_VISCOSITY_RANGE Property.md

 Remarks

 Highest value of the dynamic viscosity specified for a particular product or material.
-The dynamic viscosity is a measure of the viscosity of a fluid and is measured in pascal seconds (PaÂ·s).
+The dynamic viscosity is a measure of the viscosity of a fluid and is measured in pascal seconds (Pa·s).